-The moment of recognition the revenue from contracts with customers is the transaction of products or goods at a certain moment in time.
-(Note 2.4.1.
-Revenue recognition under contracts with customers)
+The moment of recognition the revenue from contracts with customers is the point in time when the prodicts or goods are handed over to the customers (Note 2.4.1.
+Revenue recognition under contracts with customers).

-All unsatisfied and / or partially satisfied performance obligations under contracts with customers of the company as at 31.12.2021 have an expected period of realization of one year or less.
+All unsatisfied and / or partially satisfied performance obligations under contracts with customers of the company as at 31.12.2022 have an expected period of realization of one year or less.